 3. Place the dough on a lightly floured pastry board and knead until the dough is smooth and elastic about 2-3 minutes; the dough should bounce back when poked.
 The dough kneading process is how the gluten is formed that will make your bread soft, light, and airy so give this process the proper attention.
 When the dough isn’t kneaded enough, your finished product won’t rise properly, it’s kneaded too much, the bread will be tough and chewy.
 I’ve highlighted this step because it really is where you will make or break your bread (pun intended).

 5. Remove the dough from the bowl and punch down.
 Shape the dough into a loaf shape.
-Place in a prepared loaf pan, let sit, and for a 2nd rise for another hour.
+Place in a prepared loaf pan, let sit and for a 2nd rise for another hour.
 Don’t rush the rise times.

 6. Bake in 350° F oven for 30 minutes.
 The crust will be golden brown.
-The internal temperature of fully baked bread is 190° F. You can check by placing an instant-read thermometer poked into the side of the loaf.
+The internal temperature of fully baked bread is 190° F. You can check by placing an instant-read thermometer into the side of the loaf.

 7. Remove from the oven and brush the top of the bread crust with butter.
 Let cool for 5 minutes.